 How very telling.
 How very convicting to later generations and the modern day for someone to sit and observe the culture, tradition and times--then provide commentary based on that information.

 Moroni included words on charity.
-In seeing today, he saw that there exists many creeds and churches in the art of money accrual instead of soul-saving.
+In seeing today, he saw that there exist many creeds and churches in the art of money accrual instead of soul-saving.
 He saw that people would not be as giving or helpful.
 He saw that society accepts all manner of wicked traditions--teaching for doctrine the precepts of men.

 Truth is Considered Fiction

-Moroni saw that the gospel surrounds a great many of the people in modern society in the form of books, media and good Christian Churches!
+Moroni saw that the gospel surrounds a great many of the people in modern society in the form of books, media, and good Christian Churches!

 Comparing his day to modern times he could not imagine why righteousness does not abound more other than false teaching and pride.
 So, he included in his writings teachings to combat those deniers of Christ.
 Most of his book, The Book of Moroni, gives instruction on basic functions within the true Church of Jesus Christ from his day.
 Little wonder that the modern Church of Christ uses some of those same practices.

-Unfortunately Moroni's words are curtailed by detractors that claim him to be fictional--part of the imagination of a con man.
+Unfortunately, Moroni's words are curtailed by detractors that claim him to be fictional--part of the imagination of a con man.
 Sinister are the works of men in these last days.

 It seems strange that a book, a testimony of Christ, that proves beyond reason that Jesus is real would not be more accepted.
 All of the prophets Mormon included in his record seems to have stressed some concern about people accepting their record as valid.
 Each received the same promise from God to give them comfort.

-Nephi, the father of record keeping among the Nephites recorded upon completing his writings-- speaking to each of modern person,
+Nephi, the father of record keeping among the Nephites, recorded upon completing his writings-- speaking to each of modern person,

 ...you and I shall stand face to face before his [Jesus Christ's] bar; and ye shall know that I have been commanded of him to write these things, notwithstanding my weakness.
 2 Nephi 33:11

-The promise is that all people who have access to the record that Moroni deposited and sealed in the side of a hill will one day know that he and all the other prophets therein mentioned were commanded of Jesus Christ to write the history and testimonies.
+The promise is that all people who have access to the record that Moroni deposited and sealed in the side of a hill will one day know that he and all the other prophets therein mentioned were commanded by Jesus Christ to write the history and testimonies.
 The book purports to be the word of God.
 It is.